Fine China (Chris Brown song): Popular culture and covers

-It was announced that "Fine China" would be included in the upcoming videogame Just Dance 2014.
+It was announced that "Fine China" would be included in the videogame Just Dance 2014.
 It is also one of the select few songs available on Just Dance 2014's demo version.

 American actress, singer, dancer and writer Zendaya danced hip hop to the song in week nine of Dancing with the Stars with professional dance partner Val Chmerkovskiy and earned 30 out of 30 points.

 British singer Jessie J covered the song, while performing an acoustic set for The Sun, with help from a few back-up vocalists and guitarists.
 Christina Lee of Idolator praised the cover, writing that, "the singer navigated the Michael Jackson-inspired melody with just a touch of her trademark sass.
 While Jessie and Breezy sound remarkably different, Jessie J understands pretty well how to treat a Chris Brown song."
 Brown himself praised her rendition, going to Twitter to say, "you're beyond incredible!".

 "Fine China" was also performed by contestant "Kid The Wiz" on the season 8 of America's Got Talent, during the week of July 30–31.

 X Factor UK 2014 Finalist Fleur East performed the song at her arena audition in Wembley Arena.

 Common released his own remix to the song, adding a verse.
 Another remix to the single by MC McThriller was released on SoundCloud March 15, 2014.